suzhenye/k8s-from-scratch/Security.md

 admin$ export SSH_CA=$CLUSTER_DIR/ca/ssh
 admin$ mkdir -p $SSH_CA
-admin$ ssh-keygen -f $SSH_CA/machine_ca -C machine-ca Generating public/private rsa key pair.
-Enter passphrase (empty for no passphrase):
-Enter same passphrase again:
-Your identification has been saved in machine_ca.
-Your public key has been saved in machine_ca.pub.
-The key fingerprint is:
-9a:d1:a2:31:05:3d:1c:7c:c6:73:09:a5:88:c7:ec:dd dave@alya

-admin$ ssh-keygen -f $SSH_CA/user_ca -C user-ca Generating public/private rsa key pair.
+admin$ ssh-keygen -f $SSH_CA/machine_ca -C machine-ca admin$ ssh-keygen -f $SSH_CA/user_ca -C user-ca
-Enter passphrase (empty for no passphrase):
-Enter same passphrase again:
-Your identification has been saved in user_ca.
-Your public key has been saved in user_ca.pub.
-The key fingerprint is:
-ae:f9:a3:b1:bb:0b:8f:a7:81:e1:f2:b9:f2:f5:15:b3 dave@alya
 ```

 It is _strongly recommended_ to set good passphrases for both of these